 Perhaps, as with many things, it would be better to live comfortably with imprecision than to suffocate ourselves needlessly under a blanket of precise definition.
 Pinning a definition down, as if a beautiful butterfly in a display case, goes against the spirit of the endeavour that is street photography, for surely ‘street’ is as much about a photographer’s attitude and approach as an image’s content and how could an attitude be ‘pinned down’?

-In “My Street” I will be exploring what I consider to be ‘the aesthetics’ and the ‘form’ of the kind of street photography that inspires me, particularly street photography using film.
+In “My Street” I will be exploring what I consider to be ‘the aesthetics’ and the ‘form’ of the kinds of street photography that inspire me.
 ‘My Street’ starts from the premise that street photography has its own identity – in short, its own ‘form of life’, to borrow a phrase from Wittgenstein.
-But this form of life is in danger of being submerged by the millions of photographs shared on social media that go under the name of “street photography”, but are just snaps of people in streets without any obvious underlying aesthetic purpose.
+Within this ‘form of life’ street photography expresses truths about the world, not just in terms of denotational reference, as in recording objects in the streets, but also in terms of connotational insights.
+Street photography comes alive when its images take on a significance beyond the scenes expressed in those images.

 I hope you find something of interest in these pages.